JmSambajon/Kickstarter-analysis/README.md

 In conclusion, the best chance of having a successful theater Kickstarter campaign is to have the launch date set in the month of May.
 After May, there is a downwards trend of success rates as the year progressess.
 The least chance of having a successful theater Kickstarter campaign is to have the launch date set in the month of December.
 As for eastablishing a goal amount, The highest rate of success for Play kickstarter campaign goals is to have a campaign goal no more than $5000.
 A limitation to the data set is the most recent record being dated in 2017.
 We do not have any data from the last 3 years to further determine the most ideal launch date or goal amount to for a successul campaign.

-- What are some other possible tables and/or graphs that we could create?
 We can utilize linear regression lines to further illustrate our data trends.